Summer Enrichment Program Overview

-The 2017 Summer Enrichment Program Registration will open October 31, 2016 for Students and Host Sites.
+The 2017 Summer Enrichment Program Registration is OPEN for Students and Host Sites

 To learn more about the SEP, click the appropriate link:

 Johns Hopkins Health System

 Saint Luke's Memorial Hospital

 The Hospital and Healthsystem Association of Pennsylvania: (HAP) **